shawnbarton/hetzner-full-disk-encyption/README.md

-This is a translation and adaptation of the instructions found at https://seeseekey.net/archive/122144/.
+The original basis for this document is a translation and adaptation of the instructions found at https://seeseekey.net/archive/122144/.

 To Do:
 1. Translate more explanation text
-2. Modify with Cloudflare dm-crypt

 Pre-requisites:
 1. A registered SSH key in Hetzner's "Robot" Web Interface Key Management